Obsessive-Compulsive Disorder (OCD)

 What are the symptoms?

 Symptoms of obsessive-compulsive disorder tend to come and go over time and range from mild to severe.
 Anxiety is the most common symptom.
-For example, you may have an overall sense that something terrible will happen if you don't do a certain task, such as check again and again to see whether the stove is on.
+For example, you may have an overall sense that something terrible will happen if you don't do a certain task, such as check again and again to see if the stove is on.
 If you fail to check, you may suddenly feel tense or anxious or have a nagging sense that you left something undone.

 Symptoms of the disorder include:

 The obsessions or compulsions usually take up a lot of time—more than 1 hour a day.
 They greatly interfere with your normal routine at work or school, and they affect social activities and relationships.